pietrobraione/sushi/README.md

 The runtime dependencies that are automatically resolved by Gradle and included in the build path are:

 * The `tools.jar` library, that is part of every JDK 8 setup (note, *not* of the JRE).
 * [Javassist](http://jboss-javassist.github.io/javassist/), that is used by JBSE for all the bytecode manipulation tasks.
-The patched version of Javassist that is distributed with JBSE is necessary, and TARDIS will not work with an upstream Javassist version.
+The patched version of Javassist that is distributed with JBSE is necessary, and SUSHI will not work with an upstream Javassist version.
 * [args4j](http://args4j.kohsuke.org/), that is used by SUSHI to process command line arguments.
 * The Java wrapper to the linear constraint solver GLPK (more on this later).
-* [ojAlgo](https://www.ojalgo.org/), that is used by SUSHI in alternative to GLPK to solve linear constraints.
+* [ojAlgo](https://www.ojalgo.org/), that is used by SUSHI in alternative to GLPK to solve linear constraints; ojAlgo is slower than GLPK, but it is pure Java.

 Another runtime dependency that is included in the git project is:

-* [EvoSuite](http://www.evosuite.org/); SUSHI depends on a customized version of EvoSuite that can be found in the `evosuite` subdirectory.
+* [EvoSuite](http://www.evosuite.org/); SUSHI depends on a customized version of EvoSuite that can be found in the `libs` subdirectory.
 It will not work with the upstream EvoSuite versions that you can download from the EvoSuite web page.

 There are two additional runtime dependencies that are not handled by Gradle so you will need to fix them manually.